 After a Sample has been recorded into a Loop Matrix Slot, it will automatically start to play.
 If the recording was into a Stab slot, you would trigger that Stab slot to hear it.

-The Input Source is what is recorded from.
-This could be the mike on a headset plugged into the app, a soundcard with any audio source connected to it and digitised by the sound card, or other apps on the same iPad routed into Jamm using InterAppAudio solutions such as AudioBus and AUM.
+The Input Source describes where a recording is coming from.
+This could be the built in microphone your smartphone or tablet, a wired headset microphone plugged the device and fed into the app, a soundcard with any audio source connected to it and digitised by the sound card, or other apps (iOS only) on the same iPhone or iPad routed into Jamm using InterAppAudio solutions such as AudioBus and AUM.

 NB there are issues with iOS and IAA which affect not just Jamm but many apps..
 For both Audiobus and AUM we have found that it works best if one loads Jamm from the home screen, NOT from within AB/AUM.
 THEN when it’s loaded, select Jamm as the output or insert effect.